-In a time when the nexus food-migration is at the center of public debate, BCFN, in collaboration with MacroGeo and The Euro-Mediterranean Center on Climate Change (CMCC), developed a study “Food & Migration.
-Understanding the geopolitical nexus in the Euro-Mediterranean”.
-It offers a wider understanding of flows and trends of the current and future interlinkages between food and migration, with a focus on the Mediterranean countries, through a geopolitical perspective.
+The Barilla Foundation focuses on studying the scientific, economic, social and environmental factors connected to our food systems.
+Together with MacroGeo and The Euro-Mediterranean Center on Climate Change (CMCC), it developed a book-length report “Food & Migration: Understanding the geopolitical nexus in the Euro-Mediterranean”.
+That study explains the flows and trends of the current and future interlinkages between food and migration, with a focus on the Mediterranean countries.